ChapelR/custom-macros-for-sugarcube-2/scripts/extensions/extensions-readme.md

 #### `skipTags` option

 You can prevent passages from being registered as containers by adding one of the tags included in this array literal.
 By default, if you tag a passage with `menu`, `skip`, or `widget`, it won't be included.
 Note that you really, really should tag all non-container passages; registering the passages as containers is a computationally expensive process, and can dramatically increase startup load times for your game.

+#### `setLimit` option

+The `<<setcontainer>>` macro, when used without arguments, sets the container passage for all container macros to the last passage in the history that is registered as a container.
+This functionality could potentially cause items to be placed in very distant passages, so you can set a limit on how far into the history to look.
+By default, the value is set to 0, which is no limit.
+If an appropriate passage can't be found within the limit, the player will be shown a generic message letting them no that they can't drop items right now.

 ### Macros